 Greater Heights Academy's fund financial statements provide detailed information about the most significant funds - not the School District as a whole.
 Funds are accounting devices that Greater Heights Academy uses to keep track of specific sources of funding and spending for particular purposes.
 The fund financial statements tell how services were financed in the short-term as well as what remains for future spending.
 The statements provide information about Greater Heights Academy's most significant fund - the General Fund.
-The other fund includes the Special Revenue Fund, which is presented as a Non-major fund.
+The other funds include the Special Revenue Fund and Capital Projects Fund, which are presented as Non-major funds.
 The Special Revenue Fund accounts for revenues and expenditures related to the student breakfast, lunch, and snack programs at Greater Heights Academy.
+The Capital Projects Fund was established this year to account for the school's purchase of building and land.
 The General Fund will continue to be used primarily to account for the general education requirements of Greater Heights Academy.
 The revenues for Greater Heights Academy are derived primarily from State Aid, as well as from federal, state, and local grants.